-The 12-inch PowerBook G4 has a built-in 10/100 Mbps Ethernet port.
+The PowerBook G4 -12 inch computer has a built-in 10/100 Mbps Ethernet port.
 The user can connect it to either a 10Base-T or a 100Base-T hub; the port will automatically sense which type of hub is connected.